MicrosoftDocs/memdocs/sccm/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1802.md

 This level is recommended because it provides Microsoft with the minimum data that's required to make useful improvements in future versions of products and services.
 This level does not collect object names (sites, users, computer, or objects), details of security-related objects, or vulnerabilities like counts of systems that require software updates.

-For System Center Configuration Manager version 1802, this level includes the following:
+For Configuration Manager version 1802, this level includes the following data:

-- **Application management:**
+### Application management

-   - App requirements (count of built-in conditions is referenced by deployment technology)
+   - App requirements: count of built-in conditions referenced by deployment technology

    - App supersedence, maximum depth of chain